Equiem acquires British Land's property management arm as "PropTech" deals boom

-United KingdomEquiem acquires British Land's property management arm as "PropTech" deals boom

-Equiem, an Australian firm whose software improves communication between office building owners and their tenants for multiple services, has acquired the property management platform of the British Land Co Plc (BLND.L), the two companies said on Monday.
+NEW YORK (Reuters) - Equiem, an Australian firm whose software improves communication between office building owners and their tenants for multiple services, has acquired the property management platform of the British Land Co Plc, the two companies said on Monday.

 Terms of the transaction were not disclosed.